-Student Accommodation in Brooklyn
+Student Housing Brooklyn

 In 1645, a town was created near the current borough hall, which was named Breuckelen after a Dutch village in the Netherlands.
 For more than a century, the spelling was debated until being agreed on "Brooklyn."
 Some people believe that Brooklyn is a mixture of the names Brook and Brooke, which are both derived from an English surname meaning "one who lives in a breezy spot" and the suffix -lyn, which is an element in other popular contemporary names.